 Stress is thought to be an important factor in many health problems.

-The following sexual and reproductive dysfunctions may be aggravated, triggered or caused by anxiety and stress, or may be conditions for which you may be at increased risk if you are exposed to prolonged or intense anxiety and stress.
+The following sexual and reproductive dysfunctions may be aggravated, triggered or even caused by anxiety and stress, or may be conditions for which you may be at increased risk if you are exposed to prolonged or intense stress and anxiety.

 Couple Infertility "Stress can have a negative impact on your fertility and reproductive health in several ways.
 Stress seems like such an abstract term, and not long ago the entire medical profession underestimated its effect on our health.
 We now know so much about the profound effects stress can have on our physiology and reproductive health.
 In fact, stress is one of the leading causes of all disease.
 It is likely that it has a major role to play in cases of unexplained infertility and can aggravate nearly any other reproductive health diagnosis."